iteravirgo/bcsitera.github.io/apps/cargoson/docs/en-US/help.md

 ## How to send Transportation Orders to Cargoson

-Price request from Cargoson can be initiated from the following Business Central documents:
+Transportation Order can be sent to Cargoson from the following Business Central documents:
 - Sales Quotes,
 - Sales Orders,
 - Posted Sales Shipments,